 This really is eating my way around Melbourne, because on the Colonial Tramcar Restaurant that is what you do.
 Eat fantastic food while trundling around the city on a tram.

-My husband, Phil, was 60 when we were in Melbourne and I wanted to surprise him with something different and uniquely Melbourne.
+My husband, Phil, was 60 when we were in Melbourne and I wanted to surprise him with something different and uniquely Melburnian for his birthday.

 I had seen the tram the last time we were in Melbourne, but on that visit we were broke backpackers and couldn’t justify the cost.
 Indeed, I didn’t even come up with the idea.
 It was my daughter who suggested it after I asked people for ideas of a way to celebrate this special birthday.

 The pick up point is at a rather unglamourous tram stop 125, at the back of the Melbourne Exhibition Centre.
 Yet in Melbourne there is always something interesting to look at.

 To avoid hanging around the the tram stop for too long, and to prevent giving the secret away too soon, we meandered along the Southbank of the River Yarra.

 Phil still hadn’t guessed where we were going, even when we got to the tram stop as he thought we were catching another tram – until a waiter arrived and checked us off the list.
 When the tram arrived the crew welcomed us aboard and showed us to our table.